The 10 Reasons Why Sit to Stand Desks Are So Popular

 Your heart actually beats 10 times more per minute when you go from sitting to standing.
 That means you could be burning 30,000+ more calories over the course of a year!
 If you stand for 3 hours a day, 5 days a week, you'll burn about 8 lbs. a year.

-7. Sitting Is Bad For Your Brain
+7. Sitting Is Bad For Your Mental Wellbeing

 After sitting for a while, your brain functions slow down.
 Sitting still is like telling your body to go to sleep and work less, which leads to mental fatigue.
 When your body is inactive, your brain doesn't get the healthy blood flow and glucose metabolism it needs to work properly.
 Less oxygen means your ability to concentrate is reduced.

-8. Standing Makes You More Productive
+8. Standing at a Desk Can Make You More Productive

 When you stand, your muscles are engaged and able to pump fresh blood to your brain.
 That blood triggers the release of chemicals that not only enhance your brain but improve your mood, too!

-9. Standing Encourages Team Building
+9. Standing in the Workplace Encourages Team Building

 Companies like Reddit who have tried sit to stand desks noticed that their employees felt free to move around the office and connect with one another.
 These interactions create a team culture that leads to fresh collaborations and an energizing workplace atmosphere.